-The common position for employers participating in the Strathclyde Pension Fund is that the International Accounting Standard 19 (IAS19), 'Retirement Benefits' calculation (page 51 of the annual accounts) is based on a snapshot valuation as at 31 March 2021, which shows a surplus of £1.011 million (2019/20: £3.283 million deficit).
-The reduction in deficit predominantly relates to a change in the financial assumptions used in the actuarial valuation with the assumed pension rate, salary increase rate and discount rate all reducing.
+The common position for employers participating in the Strathclyde Pension Fund is that the International Accounting Standard 19 (IAS19), 'Retirement Benefits' calculation (page 52 of the annual accounts) is based on a snapshot valuation as at 31 March 2023, which shows a surplus of £98.274 million (2021/22: £30.586 million).
+The surplus has been amended downwards by £96.921 million to £1.353 million due to the guidance contained within IAS 19 / IFRIC 14, which states that any potential asset should be limited to the estimated future service costs less the minimum contributions required, otherwise known as the asset ceiling.
+This is not a SPT specific issue but will apply to all bodies in the UK with a Local Government Pension Scheme asset surplus.